Extraltodeus/ComfyUI-AutomaticCFG/README.md

 My own version "from scratch" of a self-rescaling CFG / anti-burn.
 It ain't much but it's honest work.

-It also allows for up to ~~50%~~ WARP DRIVE more speed since the latest update (default settings on the advanced node, 50% if used with the exponential scheduler).

 ## Last update:

+- added the "Warp drive" node.

 # In short:

-No more burns and faster gens.
+No more burns and 150% faster gens.

 # Usage: